Amul Lactose Free Milk

 During processing of milk, lactose in the milk is broken down into glucose and galactose.
 Hence the content of glucose in the milk becomes high.
-Since sweetening index of glucose is five times that of lactose, and sweetening index of galactose is four times that of lactose, the milk tastes sweeter without adding any sweetening substance.
+Since sweetening index of glucose is five times that of lactose, the milk tastes sweeter without adding any sweetening substance.

 How is lactose intolerance different from milk allergy?

 Lactose intolerance is not an allergy, because it is not an immune response, but rather a problem with digestion caused by lactase deficiency.
 Milk allergy is a separate condition, with distinct symptoms that occur when the presence of milk proteins trigger an immune reaction.